Distribution-sensitive Information Retention for Accurate Binary Neural Network: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel DIR-Net that retains the information during the forward/backward propagation of binary neural networks.
-The DIR-Net is mainly composed of two practical technologies: the IMB for ensuring diversity in the forward propagation and the DTE for reducing the gradient errors in the backward propagation.
-From the perspective of information entropy, IMB performs a simple but effective transformation on weights, which maximizes the information loss of both weights and activations at the same time, with no additional operations on activations.
+In this paper, we introduce a novel DIR-Net that retains the information during the forward/backward propagation of binary neural networks. {The DIR-Net is mainly composed of three practical technologies: the IMB for ensuring diversity in the forward propagation, the DTE for reducing the gradient errors in the backward propagation, and the RBD for retaining the representation information with the help of external representations.} From the perspective of information entropy, IMB performs a simple but effective transformation on weights, which maximizes the information loss of both weights and activations at the same time, with no additional operations on activations.
 In this way, we can maintain the diversity of binary neural networks as much as possible without compromising efficiency.
-Additionally, a well-designed gradient estimator DTE reduces the information errors of gradients in the backward propagation.
-Because of the powerful updating capability and accurate gradients, the performance of DTE exceeds that of STE by a large margin.
-Our adequate experiments show that DIR-Net consistently outperforms the existing SOTA BNNs.
+A well-designed gradient estimator DTE also reduces the information errors of gradients in the backward propagation.
+Because of the powerful updating capability and accurate gradients, the performance of DTE exceeds that of STE by a large margin. {Additionally, with well-trained corresponding full-precision networks, the RBD scheme improves BNNs orthogonally with the improved internal propagation by introducing external representations.} Our adequate experiments show that DIR-Net consistently outperforms the existing SOTA BNNs.